-If you wish to appoint an Appointment of Election Agent the appointment form must be delivered by 4pm on Thursday 8th April 2021, although it is helpful to deliver this at the same time as the Nomination Paper and other forms mentioned above.
+If you wish to appoint an Agent appointment form must be delivered by 4pm on Thursday 8th April 2021, although it is helpful to deliver this at the same time as the Nomination Paper and other forms mentioned above.

 6. Election Expenses